Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Results

 \subsection{Evaluating Retrained Models with LP-PDBBind}

 After the AutoDock Vina, IGN, RF-Score and DeepDTA models were retrained using LP-PDBBind, the performance were first compared on the LP-PDBBind test dataset filtered to CL2 for better reliability of data.
 Table \ref{tab:LP-PDBBind-results} provides the mean and standard deviations on the root mean square error (RMSE) of the binding affinity prediction ($\Delta G_{bind}$) on the training, validation, and test data for the models retrained with LP-PDBBind from 3 different model initializations, and comparing it to the original models and their performance on the LP-PDBBind test data.
-Supplementary Figure 4 shows the scatter plots of the best model and reports the correlation coefficient between predicted and experimental binding affinities.
+Supplementary Figure S4 shows the scatter plots of the best model and reports the correlation coefficient between predicted and experimental binding affinities.

 Due to the data leakage issue, performance of the original models on the LP-PDBBind test data are over-estimated for the MLSFs.
 By comparison, AutoDock Vina due to its small number of trainable parameters does not suffer from the data leakage issue, and has achieved lower RMSE after retraining.
 Among the MLSF models, IGN has the smallest generalization gap, and is also the best performing model when evaluated using the LP-PDBBind test set within uncertainties.
 Since random forest models can almost perfectly fit training data \cite{PERT,overfitting_or_perfect_fitting}, the RF-Score model has exceptional performance on the LP-PDBBind training dataset, but its validation and test performance is on par with the IGN model.
 DeepDTA also performs quite well on the training dataset, but exhibits a large generalization gap with respect to the validation dataset, and has slightly higher RMSE on the test dataset than the other two MLSFs.
 Overall the original MLSF models have seen some of the LP-PDBBind test proteins and ligands in their training, and thus they appear to perform better than they actually do when data leakage is controlled for using the LP-PDBBind data.